-After take the screenshot, you want to optimize the image to make it smaller as possible.
-So, the browser can load and display it very fast without affect the user experience.
+After you take the screenshot, you want to optimize the image to make it smaller as possible.
+So, the browser can load and display it very fast without affecting the user experience.

 4. Adding the image to your website

-Add the image to your website is also very simple.
-You just need to add the code bellow:
+Adding the image to your website is also very simple.
+You just need to add the code below:

 <a href="https://twitter.com/user/status/tweet-id" target="_blank" rel="noreferrer"> <img src="the-path-to-your-image" loading="lazy" width="400" height="400" alt="Put the tweet text here"></img> </a>